 Despite being a picture-perfect Instagram fitness model and lifestyle blogger, she refuses to feed into the damaging ideals the picture-sharing platform is often accused of perpetuating.

 Her fitness journey was set up after Dutch-born Çeçen was diagnosed with fibromyalgia and Pfeiffer’s disease.
+Treating these conditions have proven challenging for Çeçen.
+However, for the former, she has been able to use Nutra CBD olie (*CBD Oil for non-speakers of Dutch).

 Now she undeniably works hard for the body she has, and regularly shares diet and gym tips.
 But the first thing that makes her stand out among the other bloggers is her decision to shine a light on what really goes into her social media persona – and those washboard abs.